-release T-Server releases the call...
+release T-Server releases the call..

-overflow when posn-no-answer-timeout expires.
+Any valid T-Server returns the call to the specified destination overflow when posn-no-answer-timeout expires.

 Specifies a sequence of overflow destinations that T-Server attempts to overflow to when the time specified in option posn-no-answer-timeout expires.
 T-Server attempts to overflow in the order specified in the list.
 If all overflow attempts fail, T-Server abandons overflow.
 See also extension NO_ANSWER_OVERFLOW.